skeith-dev/sweepster/README.md

 ### Search a directory for files of a GIVEN TYPE
 Walks through a specified directory and identifies all files of a given type, or file extension.
 This extension type SHOULD NOT include dot.
 For instance, pdf should be specified as "pdf", not ".pdf".

+### Search a directory for files last modified before a GIVEN CUTOFF DATE
+Walks through a specified directory and identifies all files which have last been modified prior to a given cutoff date.
+The cutoff date should be given in the format YYYY-mm-dd; for instance, 2021-01-01.